Clarence Major

-Clarence Major (born December 31, 1936) is an American poet, painter, and novelist; winner of the 2015 "Lifetime Achievement Award in the Fine Arts", presented by the Congressional Black Caucus Foundation.
+Clarence Major (born December 31, 1936) is an American poet, painter, and novelist; and winner of the 2015 "Lifetime Achievement Award in the Fine Arts", presented by the Congressional Black Caucus Foundation.
 He was awarded the 2016 PEN Oakland/Reginald Lockett Lifetime Achievement Award.

 Biography

-Clarence Major was born on December 31, 1936, in Atlanta, Georgia, and grew up in Chicago, Illinois.
-As a teenager he started drawing and painting, writing poetry and fiction.
+Clarence Major was born on December 31, 1936, in Atlanta, Georgia, and grew up in Chicago.